bernierllc/brain-trust-mcp/README.md

 1. Verify server is running: `curl http://localhost:8000/health`
 2. Check MCP config in `~/.cursor/mcp.json`
 3. Restart Cursor after config changes
-4. Ensure `OPENAI_API_KEY` is set in MCP config
+4. Ensure `OPENAI_API_KEY` is set in MCP client config

 ### OpenAI API errors

-1. Verify API key is correct and active
+1. Verify API key is correct and active in `~/.cursor/mcp.json`
 2. Check OpenAI account has credits
+3. Ensure API key has proper permissions
-3. View logs: `docker-compose logs -f`
+4. View logs: `docker-compose logs -f`

+### "API key required" errors

+The API key must be configured in your **MCP client** (not in Docker):

+1. Open `~/.cursor/mcp.json`
+2. Add `OPENAI_API_KEY` to the `env` section
+3. Restart Cursor
+4. The API key is automatically passed with each tool call

 ### Tools not showing in Cursor